mirelalexy/time-off/README.md

 ### Employee Portal

-* Employee Dashboard: Submit a leave request, view upcoming holidays, birthdays, pending and past requests, information on vacation days.
+* Employee Dashboard: Submit a leave request, view upcoming holiday, birthday, pending and past requests, information on vacation days.
 * New Request: Submit a leave request with category selection, date range, and reason.

 ### Manager Portal